CIDRAM/CIDRAM/_docs/readme.en.md

 /vault/salt.dat | Salt file (used by some peripheral functionality; only generated if required).
 /vault/template.html | Template file; Template for HTML output produced by the CIDRAM output generator.
 /vault/template_custom.html | Template file; Template for HTML output produced by the CIDRAM output generator.
+/.gitattributes | A Github project file (not required for proper function of the script).
+/Changelog.txt | A record of changes made to the script between different versions (not required for proper function of the script).
+/composer.json | Composer/Packagist information (not required for proper function of the script).
+/LICENSE.txt | A copy of the GNU/GPLv2 license (not required for proper function of the script).
+/loader.php | Loader.
+This is what you're supposed to be hooking into (essential)!
+/README.md | Project summary information.
+/web.config | An ASP.NET configuration file (in this instance, to protect the `/vault` directory from being accessed by non-authorised sources in the event that the script is installed on a server based upon ASP.NET technologies).

 ---